Updated on October 30th, 2024 by Felix Martinez

 The major risk for global pharmaceutical manufacturers is patent loss.
 When a particular drug loses patent, the market is typically flooded with competition, especially for the world’s top-selling products.

-For AbbVie, its biggest risk is the competition about to hit its flagship drug Humira, a multi-purpose drug that is used to treat a variety of conditions.
-Some of these include rheumatoid arthritis, plaque psoriasis, Crohn’s disease, ulcerative colitis, and more.
+AbbVie’s biggest risk is the competition about to hit its flagship drug, Humira.
+This multi-purpose drug is used to treat a variety of conditions, including rheumatoid arthritis, plaque psoriasis, Crohn’s disease, ulcerative colitis, and more.

-Humira at one point generated over half of AbbVie’s annual sales.
-Loss of patent exclusivity is a significant overhang–AbbVie expects its total sales will decline in 2023 as a result.
+Humira once generated over half of AbbVie’s annual sales.
+Loss of patent exclusivity is a significant overhang—AbbVie expects its total sales to decline in 2023 as a result.
 At the same time, AbbVie also expects to return to sales growth in 2025, with high single-digit annual growth through the end of the decade.

-Fortunately, the company prepared for the loss of patent exclusivity on Humira by investing heavily in new products, as well as acquisitions to boost its growth.
+Fortunately, the company prepared for the loss of patent exclusivity on Humira by investing heavily in new products and acquisitions to boost its growth.
 For example, Rinvoq and Skyrizi are two key products that represent long-term growth catalysts.

 Source: Investor Presentation

 AbbVie also completed the $63 billion acquisition of Allergan.
-Allergan’s flagship product is Botox, which diversifies AbbVie’s portfolio with exposure to global aesthetics.
+Allergan’s flagship product is Botox, which diversifies AbbVie’s portfolio by exposing it to global aesthetics.

-In all, we expect 3% EPS growth for AbbVie over the next five years, reflecting the steep patent cliff facing Humira.
+We expect 5% EPS growth for AbbVie over the next five years, reflecting the steep patent cliff facing Humira.
 We believe the growth outlook will improve when the Humira overhang is gone, but there is uncertainty surrounding AbbVie’s ability to overcome that with new products.

 Competitive Advantages & Recession Performance